opentoonz/opentoonz_docs/source/using_the_version_control.rst

     3. Type a comment if required and click the Put button.

 .. _editing_files:

 Editing Files
 '''''''''''''
-When using a version control system in order to modify files you have to Edit them before loading them into Toonz; if files are not in edit mode, they can only be loaded as read-only.
+When using a version control system in order to modify files you have to Edit them before loading them into OpenToonz; if files are not in edit mode, they can only be loaded as read-only.

 The Edit operation unlocks the file for the user running the command, preventing other users sharing the same central repository from unlocking it and being able to modify it. when a file is edited, it is possible to type a comment to let the other users know about s of your editing operation.